 So we adapted to the culture shock of how my in-laws lived.
 It was night and day from where I grew up.
 And we learned.
 In three months I learned how to build a green house, eat organically, grow food in the garden, hang clothes from a clothes line, not using chemicals for cleaning, learned about GMO’s, how to sew, can, think and the value of the dollar.
 I learned how to converse.
 To talk religion, and learn.
 To talk politics, and learn.

 I learned to appreciate simple.
 Society makes us so eager to be “perfect” and “keep up with (enter name here)” but the reality was, when hard times hit how the hell were we going to survive?
 Will perfection matter?
 Does what the person have next to you really matter, superficially?

 Learning to live off the land is a process.
 I am by no means a master gardener, an herbalist, holistic doctor, etc..
-But I have learned how to survive.
-I have learned how to reinvent my health, my life in the last five years.
+But I have learned how to survive and how to reinvent my health, my life in the last five years.
 I have learned to revile in the old ways of eating and that organic is the best.
-I have learned an alternative lifestyle that has manifested into the current trend….
+Truly that “alternative lifestyle” has manifested into the current trend….
 The only trend that I am hoping has longevity for decades to come.

 We, as a community, as a nation, as a people are allowing business feed our families and dictate our health.